More about Gregath Publishing Company | Back to Press Area

 The authors learned that the local families were connected in various ways.
 Many had lived near each other before moving to that community, having moved together, and they were often related by marriage or blood.
 Since that region was so isolated, unrelated families helped each other and also became very close-knit.
 Because of those factors, the couple’s files expanded to include dozens of families.

-Their research was complicated by the devastation that occurred in that peaceful community during the bloody War Between the States battle that occurred in March of 1862.
+Their research was complicated by the devastation that occurred in that peaceful community during the bloody Civil War battle that occurred in March of 1862.
 For two and a half days, 26,000 soldiers — including most of the local men — fought in that region.
 That land is now part of the Pea Ridge National Battlefield.
 Thus, no descendants of the early families currently live on the old Pea Ridge farm sites.
 Fortunately, the authors were able to locate and interview several descendants who live in adjacent communities.
 The authors also checked census records, military service records, pension records, survey maps, court records, old letters, diaries, local history books and Bible records.

 Using their extensive records, the McCoys have compiled an extraordinary, in-depth book that includes data on 1,400 individuals who lived in the 172 households listed in the 1860 census as receiving mail at the Pea Ridge Post Office.